-Overall, we find that, on average, a direct admissions offer alongside an automatic application fee waiver increased the likelihood a student applied to any college by 2.7 percentage points, driven heavily by a 2.8 percentage point increase in the likelihood they applied to their respective direct admissions college.
+Overall, we find that, on average, a direct admissions offer alongside an automatic application fee waiver increased the likelihood a student applied to any college by 2.7 percentage points and a 2.8 percentage point increase in the likelihood they applied to their respective direct admissions college.
 Given a baseline application rate of 23% overall (after January 10), this is a nearly 12% increase in the likelihood of submitting any college application and a near doubling of the likelihood of application to the direct admissions institution (given a baseline rate of 1.7%).
 Unconditionally, we observe that 4,465 treated students submitted at least one college application after their direct admissions offer compared to 4,080 applications submitted by students in the control group (Figure I, summing application numbers in parentheses by group across all sites).
 Similarly, 308 control students submitted an application to one of our partner institutions following randomization compared to 829 applications submitted by students in our treatment group.
 These point to meaningful increases in the number of college application submissions following the intervention.

 While informative, these pooled impacts mask important variation in effects across states and institutions.
-Our estimates shown in the lower panel of Table III point to positive and significant impacts of direct admissions among treated students in each experimental state-institution pool.
-Column 2 shows that a direct admissions offer and fee waiver increased the likelihood students applied to the direct admissions institution by between 1.1 points for students in pool C1 to nearly 6.1 points for students in D1.
-However, direct admissions did not appear to increase the likelihood that a student applied to any college overall across each site.
-Here, while we still observe overall increases for students across most experimental pools (e.g., 5.0 points for students in pool B and 4.8 points for students in pool D1), we do not observe significantly improved application rates among students in pools A and C1.
+Our estimates shown in the lower panel of Table III point to positive and significant impacts of direct admissions among treated students in each experimental stateinstitution pool.
+Column 2 shows that a direct admissions offer and automatic fee waiver increased the likelihood students applied to the direct admissions institution by between 1.1 points for students in pool C1 to nearly 6.1 points for students in D1.
+Direct admissions' impact on applying to any college is less consistent by site.
+While we still observe overall increases for students across most experimental pools (e.g., 5.0 points for students in pool B and 4.8 points for students in pool D1), we do not observe significantly improved application rates among students in pools A and C1 as shown in column 1.

 Figure I graphically represents these differences across sites.
-Overall, treatment effects are relatively consistent (1-2 points) for students directly admitted to institutions A, C1, C2, and D2.
+Overall, treatment effects for applying to a specific direct admissions institution are relatively consistent (1-2 points) for students directly admitted to institutions A, C1, C2, and D2.
 However, impacts for students admitted to institutions B and D1 were on the magnitude of 5-6 points.
 Descriptively, we observe that these institutions are both public and are among the largest (by undergraduate headcount) in our sample, have low-to-median net prices, and have the highest six-year graduation rates (i.e., higher quality; Table I).
 Descriptively, institutions A, C1, C2, and D2 each received roughly 20-100 more applications from directly admitted students than control peers whereas institutions B and D1 each received 125-180 more applications each (Figure I).